 The BTEC Sport course is ideal for students with a passion for sport.
-As a vocational course, students will largely be assessed via on-going assignments, which is often attractive to students whom do not want to pursue examination based A level courses.
-It is essential for our students to gain various additional qualifications that make them appealing to both employers and universities.
-These qualifications include National Lifeguarding Certificate and Level 2 Community Sports Leaders Award.
+As a vocational course, students will largely be assessed via ongoing assignments, which is often attractive to students whom do not want to pursue examination based A' Level courses.

-Oualification: BTEC National Extended Diploma in Sport (equivalent of 3 A levels) Awarding Body: Edexcel Entry Requirements: 5 GCSE grades A- C/4+ including both English language and
+Qualification: BTEC National Extended Diploma in Sport (equivalent of 3 A' Levels) Awarding Body: Edexcel

+Entry Requirements: 5